 Creating a consistent brand is essential because it breeds consumer confidence.
 The more familiar a customer is with your brand, the more that they will trust you.

 Eye-Catching And Memorable

-While building trust is important, it is not the only consideration.
+While growing brand trust is important, it is not the only consideration.
 You also need products that are eye-catching and memorable.
 Remember, your product will most likely have to sit alongside dozens of others.
 You don’t want customers’ eyes to gloss over yours because your competitors have better styling.